 Pixelmator Pro lets you automate simple, repetitive tasks or execute complex workflows to improve productivity, save time, and reduce the chance of mistakes.
-There are two automation options you can go for — using the macOS Automator app, or writing commands with AppleScript.
-The below article discusses both of these methods and their possible uses.
+There are a few automation options you can go for — using the Shortcuts app, writing commands in AppleScript, or using the Automator app.
+The below article discusses all of these methods and their possible uses.

 AppleScript is an Apple-created programming language that lets you automate different tasks in Pixelmator Pro by giving it explicit commands in code form.
 Tasks from other scriptable apps can also be combined into a workflow, making the automation options virtually unlimited.
 AppleScript uses an English-like language to tell apps what specific actions need to be performed, so it's pretty easy to write and edit scripts with very little or no programming experience whatsoever — often, you can understand what a particular script does by simply reading it.